drcoopertbbt/UN-Africa-AI-DNA-Helix/local-grower-meetups.md

 As part of our efforts, we trained 111 extension officers and agro-dealers in the use of legume inputs.
 We also conducted a student workshop to share experiences and findings in preparation for manuscript development, supporting the work of five MSc students in their studies.

+The application serves as a comprehensive platform where growers can log in, track meetings, and continue their conversations.
+Each user has their own profile, allowing them to collaborate on meeting notes and share important documents.
+This functionality enhances the effectiveness of local grower meetups, making it easier for participants to stay connected and informed.

-These initiatives are vital for enhancing agricultural practices and ensuring that growers have access to the knowledge and resources they need to succeed.
+These initiatives, combined with the application, are vital for enhancing agricultural practices and ensuring that growers have access to the knowledge and resources they need to succeed.